RajShringi/ETCH-A-SKETCH/README.md

 ## Overview

-- A webpage with a 16X16 grid of square.
-When use move mouse over grid, grid changes color, leaving a (pixelated) trail through grid like a pen would.
+- A webpage with a 16X16 grid of squares.
+When user moves mouse over the grid, the grid changes color, leaving a (pixelated) trail through the grid like a pen would.
 - User can change the size of grid. (min = 3, max = 100)

 ## Screenshot